wangl-cc/wangl-cc.github.io/_posts/2018-12-22-A-simple-NN.md

 layout: post
 mathjax: true
 author: Long
-title:  "A basic feedforward neural network"
+title:  "The derivation of back propagation equation"
 ---

 Following the Nielsen's book--["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com/), I written a [feedforward neural network](https://github.com/wangl-cc/NeuralNetwork.jl) with julia to recognize handwritten digits in MNIST data, where I use the pkg--[JuliaDiff/ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) to support different loss function but it doesn't work on activation function because there are something wrong to calculate the derivative of sigmoid function.
-Here I'd like to share my own thoughts of FNN.
+Here I'd like to share my The derivation of back propagation equation.
 All formulas in this article follow Einstein summation convention, which means that any repeated indices except $l$ implies summation of that term over all the values of the index.

 What is an neural network?
 Instead of the author of "NNDL" who think the network as a gate circuit, in my opinion the network is a series of linear regression: